cosmos/ethermint/docs/basics/namespaces.md

 ### eth_getProof

-Returns an array of all logs matching a given filter object.
+Returns an array of all logs matching a given filter object. // I need to learn to get a store key so that i can get a real response

 #### Parameters

-- Account addr
+- Accout Address

-- address store key // I dont know how to find this
+- Address Store Key

 - Block Number